MattHodge/PoshSensu/README.md

 ## How To Write a PowerShell Check

-Writing checks for use with the Sensu PowerShell module is quiet simple.
+Writing checks for use with the Sensu PowerShell module is reasonably simple.
 The only requirement is that they return a PSObject or Hash with the mandatory fields `output` and `status`

-It is also a good idea to parameterize your checks so they are more useful across multiple servers.

-You can use Advanced Functions that have paramaters or just simple PowerShell scripts that return a result without requiring any parameters.

 Mandatory Field | Example Value | Description
 --- | --- | ---
 output | `Serivce Check OK: The lanmanworkstation service is running.` | This is where the result or an explanation of the check status is returned status | `1` | A number which relates to Sensu status code. `0` for `OK`, `1` for `WARNING`, `2` for `CRITICAL` and `3` or greater to indicate `UNKNOWN`

+It is also a good idea to parameterize your checks so they are more useful across multiple servers.

+You can use Advanced Functions that have paramaters or just simple PowerShell scripts that return a result without requiring any parameters.

 The check can also return key/value which will get sent to the Sensu client.
 This is handy for providing some more details on the check, for example in the `check_service.ps1` check, I am also retrieving `DisplayName`, `DependentServices`, `RequiredServices` and `Status` properties from the service object in PowerShell and returning them.
 These details show up when the check has a problem: